ht-diva/pqtl_susie/README.md

 A snakemake pipeline for fine-mapping protein QTLs using SuSiE Here we run SuSiE using on the meta-analysis GWAS results via in-sample LD.

+## Inputs
+User inputs and configuration params are introduced here.

 ## Outputs